 Spies in Disguise is an animated spy comedy film loosely based on the short Pigeon: Impossible, produced by Blue Sky Studios and starring Will Smith and Tom Holland.
-It was released on Christmas Day 2019 and the first and only Blue Sky work released through Walt Disney Studios Motion Pictures.
+It was released on Christmas Day 2019, and was the first and only Blue Sky production released through Walt Disney Studios Motion Pictures.

-Lance Sterling (Smith) is the world's greatest spy, who uses gadgets designed for him by the socially awkward genius Walter Beckett (Holland).
-An unexpected event forces them to rely on each other more than ever in order to save the world, but there's one small problem... namely, Lance was turned into a pigeon by Walter.
+Lance Sterling (Smith) is the world's greatest spy, who successfully accomplishes even the most dangerous missions with suave and a ready quip.
+Socially awkward genius Walter Beckett (Holland) is a tech geek whose bizarre, non-lethal gadgets make him a running joke in the agency.
+An unexpected event forces them to rely on each other in order to save the world, but there's one small problem... namely, Lance accidentally turned himself into a pigeon as a result of one of Walter's inventions.
 Hilarity Ensues.

 This film provides examples of: